miekg/skydns2/README.md

     % dig @localhost -p 5354 +noall +answer A 4.rails.staging.east.skydns.local.
     4.rails.staging.east.skydns.local.
 3600 IN A    10.0.1.125

-Using wildcards `*` in the middle of the query (as could be done in SkyDNS version 1), is not supported anymore.
+Using wildcards `*` in the middle of the query (as could be done in SkyDNS version 1), is not supported as of yet.

 ###Examples